A Review of the Technivorm Moccamaster Review: The KBGT Drip Coffee Maker

 Once you’ve put ground coffee into the filter basket, your job is done.
 It’s time to let the Moccamaster take over.
 Just switch the machine on and watch it work its magic.

-The Technivorm Moccamaster can quickly heat water to the optimal temperature for brewing coffee — 92 to 96 °C/195 to 205 °F. (2) Once it achieves the desired temperature, the Moccamaster maintains that range throughout the brewing process.
+The Technivorm Moccamaster can quickly heat water to the optimal temperature for brewing coffee — 92 to 96 °C (2).
+Once it achieves the desired temperature, the Moccamaster maintains that range throughout the brewing process.

-The hot water bubbles up through the tube in the center of the reservoir, then it drips over the coffee grounds evenly via natural pulse action, ensuring even extraction and a great cup of coffee.
-In about 4-6 minutes, you can have an aromatic, flavorful cup of joe.
+The hot water bubbles up through the tube in the centre of the reservoir, then it drips over the coffee grounds evenly via natural pulse action, ensuring even extraction and a great cup of coffee.
+In about 4-6 minutes, you can have an aromatic, flavourful cuppa.
 It doesn’t get much simpler than this.